Difference Between Mergers and Acquisitions

-- The merger is the process by which two or more companies take a strategic decision to come together and merge together as one company with a new name.
-Merger helps the company to share information, technology, resources etc. thereby increasing the overall strengths of the company.
+- A MergerMergerMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
+For example, in 2015, ketchup maker H.J.
+Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm. is a process by which two or more companies make a strategic decision to come together and merge as one company with a new name.
+Merger helps the company to share information, technology, resources, etc. thereby increasing the overall strengths of the company.
 The merger also helps in reducing the weakness and gain a competitive edge in the market.
-Merger always happens on friendly terms as the information is already been passed to the directors, employees etc. and proper planning is done on the structuring of the new company.
+Merger always happens on friendly terms as the information is already passed to the directors, employees, etc. Proper planning is done on the structuring of the new company.

 - The acquisition is the process by which one company acquires another company.
 The financially strong company acquires more than 50% of sharesSharesOutstanding shares are the stocks available with the company's shareholders at a given point of time after excluding the shares that the entity had repurchased.
 It is shown as a part of the owner's equity in the liability side of the company's balance sheet. to take over another company.
 The acquisition doesn’t always happen on friendly terms.
 It can be a forced move by a company to acquire another company for various reasons like gaining new markets or gaining new customers or reducing competition etc. But acquisition can also happen when one company decides to be acquired by another company without any hostility.
-In acquisition, the transition is not always smooth as the company that took over will impose all the decisions on staffing, structure, resources etc. and thereby creating an air of unease to the company that was acquired and to its employees.
+In an acquisition, the transition is not always smooth as the company that took over will impose all the decisions on staffing, structure, resources, etc. and thereby creating an air of unease to the company that was acquired and to its employees.

-Mergers vs Acquisitions Infographics
+Mergers vs. Acquisitions Infographics

 |Definition||The merger is a process in which more than one companies come forward to work as one.||The acquisition is a process in which one company takes control of another company.|